School of Electrical Engineering (SELECT)

 The school of Electrical Engineering is equipped with 12 laboratories with modern infrastructure.
 State of the art facilities are available in all the labs, where students can get hands on experience in various technologies of Electrical Engineering.
 Details of the laboratories, list of software and the details of MSME sponsored “Center for Industrial Automation” are available below.

-Basic Electrical Engineering Lab
+Basic Electrical and Electronics Engineering Lab

-Basic Electrical Engineering lab is having hardware and software facilities in which the fundamental experiments to understand the basics of circuits, semiconductor concepts clearly.
+Basic Electrical and Electronics Engineering Lab is having hardware and software facilities in which the fundamental experiments to understand the basics of circuits, semiconductor concepts clearly.
 The hardware lab equipped with Dual Trace Analog Oscilloscopes, Multi output Power Supplies, DC Regulated Power Supplies; Function Generators to do the experiments practically for understanding the basic concepts related to electrical circuits, analog circuits and semiconductor devices.
 LTspice software is installed in the software laboratory for simulation studies.

 Major Equipments: